layumi/Person_reID_baseline_pytorch/tutorial/README.md

 + Quick Question.
 Could we directly apply the model trained on Market-1501 to DukeMTMC-reID?
 Why?
 ```

+- Try Triplet Loss.
+Triplet loss is another widely-used objective.
+You may check the code in https://github.com/layumi/Person-reID-triplet-loss.
+I write the code in a similar manner, so let's find what I changed.

 ## Part5: Other Related Works
 - Could we use natural language as query?
 Check [this paper](https://arxiv.org/abs/1711.05535).
 ![](https://github.com/layumi/Image-Text-Embedding/blob/master/CUHK-show.jpg)

 - Could we use other losses (i.e. contrastive loss) to further improve the performance?
 Check [this paper](https://arxiv.org/abs/1611.05666).

+- Person-reID dataset is not large enough to train a deep-learned network?
+You may check [this paper](https://arxiv.org/abs/1701.07717) and try some data augmentation method like [random erasing](https://arxiv.org/abs/1708.04896).

+- Pedestrian detection is bad?
+Try [Open Pose](https://github.com/CMU-Perceptual-Computing-Lab/openpose) and [Spatial Transformer](https://github.com/layumi/Pedestrian_Alignment) to align the images.

 ## Reference